 Bill Holm has been with Jones, Skelton & Hochuli since its inception in 1983 and has served as Managing Partner since 1995.
-He concentrates his practice in matters involving business torts, intellectual property disputes, commercial litigation, and personal injury defense.
+He concentrates his practice in matters involving business torts, commercial litigation, and personal injury defense.

 - Obtained summary judgment in favor of an insurance broker sued for negligent supervision of two independent insurance agents.
 Plaintiff was 75 years old and alleged the insurance agents fraudulently or negligently sold her a retirement annuity and life insurance policy that she didn’t need.
 The Court granted our Motion for Summary Judgment one month before trial.
 Ghio v.
 4T’s, December 2017.
 Yavapai County Superior Court.

 - Obtained a directed verdict in favor of Defendant Shah, the homeowner, after a two week jury trial.
 Plaintiff, a 33 year old stucco worker, fell off a scaffold and shattered both heels.
 He sued the homeowner for negligence.
 The Trial Judge granted Defendant Shah’s Rule 50 Motion for Judgment as a Matter of Law and the jury was excused.
 Calderon v.
 Shah, November 2015.
 Maricopa County Superior Court.